RedpointArchive/GameTest/README.md

 $SteamAppChannel = "NOT_IMPLEMENTED_LEAVE_BLANK"
 ```

+The specified Steam account must already have a license for the app (i.e. you must have logged in somewhere else and redeemed a Steam key for the app).
+The Steam account must also **have Steam Guard disabled**.
+We can not automate Steam Guard.

 Open a PowerShell prompt and navigate to the `Library` directory in this repository.
 Then run:

 ```